kbhutani0001/jiit-classroom/README.md

-# JIIT Classroom

-## Platform to take online classes and exams for JIIT - 128 students
+# JIIT Classroom - Secured online classes for JIIT
 ## Used by 15+ professors and 500+ students for online classes

 ## Problem Statement: